Plan your adventure or let us guide you to the best climbing Devils Tower has to offer.

 The National Park Service likes to keep track of how many climbers are enjoying the area and where they are going.
 Talking to the rangers and reading the signs at the kiosk is important.
 We all need to follow the rules if we want to continue to enjoy good climbing access at Devils Tower.
 It’s a good way to check the weather and get good route and rap info before you head out.

-If starting or ending early or late or during the off season you can register at the self-registration kiosk located in the center of the parking lot at the base of the Tower.
+If starting or ending early or late in the day or during the off season, you can register at the self-registration kiosk located in the center of the parking lot at the base of the Tower.
 During regular business hours the visitor center is open for questions and assistance, but don’t count on the non-climbing rangers to know everything or anything about rock climbing on the Tower.
 Do your route research before you arrive, or plan on climbing with a guide.

 Because parking is rather limited at the Devils Tower Visitor Center, climbers are asked to park their vehicles in the gravel parking lot.
 To get there, hang a right at the stop sign just as you are about to enter the main visitor center parking lot.